andrewdsilva/payify/README.md

 - Includes a Payment model
 - Provides concerns to easily add a payment system to your model
+- Enables payment with Stripe
+- Offers a payment form to integrate into your application
+- Allows payment status to be checked via an api route
-- Allows configuration of payment modes (initially supports Stripe)
+- Allows configuration of payment (currency, VAT)
 - Provides a user interface for payment processing
 - Enables management of payment status (pending, paid)

 ## Configuration

-By default, Payify uses Stripe as the payment gateway.
+For now, Payify uses Stripe as the payment gateway.
 You can configure the currency using an initializer.

 ```ruby
 # initializers/payify.rb